 Brands consider millennials as hotcakes.
 They are active on social platforms and like to meet new people and explore more.

 Preferred sites: Facebook, Instagram, YouTube, Snapchat, Pinterest

 Generation Z is the future.
-They are considered the most populated and most extensive group of consumers in the upcoming time.
-Studies show that more than 74% of Gen Z say they love to spend their free time on social media.
+They are considered the most populated and extensive group of consumers in the upcoming time.
+Studies show that over 65% of Gen Z say they love spending their free time on social media.

-From an early age, Gen Z generations have watched YouTube more than TV.
+Gen Z generations have watched YouTube more than TV from an early age.
 They follow different brands or influencers on YouTube, Snapchat, and Instagram.
 Social media is the perfect place for them to hang out with friends.

 Age group: 1996 onwards

 Everyone has a social account on different sites these days.
 As a result, the number of different generation of social media users are exponentially booming.
 Is it possible to replace social media?
 Well, the numbers and statistics don’t give a green signal.
 Social media is priceless, and here’s why-

 - People spend an average of 3 hours per day on social networking sites